Yes, you read that correctly, waterfalls in Texas!

 Pine Canyon Waterfall, Big Bend National Park

-If you are adventurous enough to do the four-mile roundtrip hike, then you will be rewarded with this fun Texas waterfall in an area full of natural beauty.
+If you are adventurous enough to do the four-mile roundtrip hike, you will be rewarded with this fun Texas waterfall in an area full of natural beauty.

 Krause Springs, Spicewood